RedBeardLab/zeeSQL-doc/docs/references.md

 # References

-This document explains all the API that RediSQL provide to the users.
+This document explains all the API that zeeSQL provide to the users.

+This document refers to the latest API, but we commit to backward compatible API.

 For each command, it exposes first the name and then the syntax and finally a brief explanation of what is going on inside the code.